r-s-lewis/data-science-S2023/challenges/c08-structures-assignment.md

   - You could use more samples, use a better distribution, use a more precise estimator, or use a better structural response model.
 - Can you *confidently* conclude that `POF < 0.03`?
 Why or why not?
-  - No. You cannot conclude that POF \< 0.03 because it doesn’t fall in the confidence interval.
-This means the probability could be greater than 0.03.
+  - No. You cannot conclude that POF \< 0.03 because even thought the CI suggests this to be the case, we have a limited number of physical tests.

 ## A different way to compute the POF